vipin-metasage/gg_sales_clickhouse/pages/pricing/details/[customer].md

   AND EXTRACT(YEAR FROM CAST(invoice_date AS DATE)) LIKE '${inputs.year.value}'
   AND material_group LIKE '${inputs.material_group.value}'
   AND payment_term_description LIKE '${inputs.payment_term_desc.value}'
-  AND sales_quantity IS NOT NULL  -- ✅ Ensure sales_quantity is not NULL
+  AND sales_quantity IS NOT NULL
-GROUP BY billing_date, material_description
+GROUP BY billing_month
-ORDER BY billing_date;
+ORDER BY billing_month;
 ```

 <Grid cols=2>